KHayzelden/ibm_communication_tool/README.md

 [Install Node.js]: https://nodejs.org/en/download/

+1. Ensure to have a copy of the localdev-config.json and vcap-local.json file

 # Progressive Web Application
 ## Useful Links and Notes
 - [Convert your current website into a PWA: YouTube](https://www.youtube.com/watch?v=gcx-3qi7t7c)